Tensile Testing Of Metallic Materials

 • EN 10002-5 - Method of testing at elevated temperatures

-In this article the terms, definitions and designation for tensile test made at ambient temperature is described.
-The test involves straining a test piece in tension, generally to fracture, for the purpose of determining mechanical properties.
+This article describes the terms, definitions, and designations for tensile tests conducted at ambient temperature.
+The test involves straining a test piece in tension, generally to fracture, for the purpose of determining fundamental mechanical properties of the material.

 For the purpose of this European Standard, the following terms and definitions apply: